SudoBasher/awsiploader/README.md

-# awsiploader
+# AWS IP Loader

-AWS IP Loader
+Use this to quickly add your IP to a couple of AWS security groups.